Sunday March 31st, 2024 – [Online] AI Art

 This will be an online Zoom meeting.
 Please RSVP on our Meetup for this event to get access to the Zoom link.
 See our online meeting instructions at: https://torontooasis.org/online-meeting-instructions

 Our program will run from 11 am to 12:30 pm.
-You can join in to the meeting starting at 10:45 am for our open social.
-After 12:30 pm, we will also have an extended discussion for half an hour.
-Volunteers please join by 10:30 am.
+You can join the meeting starting at 10:30 am for our open social.
+After 12:30 pm, we will also have an extended discussion for half an hour, until 1:00 pm.

 Looking forward to seeing familiar faces and perhaps some new ones!